Below is a link to the latest data/statistics on having ink that you regret.

 To read the full article please click onto the link above.

-To begin with our owner decided to train in health and later laser tattoo removal.
+Firstly, we decided to train in health and later laser tattoo removal.

 Above all, our team are passionate about the service we provide.